ryanatkn/react-typescript-closing-the-loop/README.md

 > I'm sorry.
 Seriously.
 > I failed to anticipate that Angular and other frameworks could theoretically parse
 > their string templates and integrate with a typed language like TypeScript,
-> and get some (or all?) of the tooling benefits that React enjoys.
+> and get all of the tooling benefits that React enjoys.
 > This very thing was [released](https://blogs.msdn.microsoft.com/typescript/2017/04/27/announcing-typescript-2-3/)
 > the day after I originally published, though there's weeks-old public code around this stuff that I hadn't seen.
 > This invalidates this article's comparison of React to Angular, Vue, and others via its new